 An important step in making your home usable is setting a goal.
 If you set a goal you are more likely to succeed in that goal.
 The best goals are SMART.
 Take a few minutes to review what makes a goal SMART.
 At the end of this section, you can set a SMART home usability goal based on the home usability need you identified in the previous section.

 Smart goals are: specific, measurable, attainable, realistic and time-bound

 (S) Specific – A specific goal states exactly what needs to change.
 “Change my door knob to a lever” is a specific goal.
 “Make it easier to get into my apartment” is less specific.

 (M) Measurable – A goal is measurable if you can count it.
 “Add some light” to my kitchen is not a measurable as “Change my light bulb to a 100 watt equivalent bulb.”

 (A) Attainable – A goal is attainable if you can achieve it.

-(R) Relevant – To be realistic a goal must be possible for you given the time and resources you are willing to put toward the goal.
+(R) Relevant/Realistic – To be relevant and realistic a goal must both be important to you and possible to achieve given the time and resources you are willing to put toward it.

 SMART goal examples: